Maxime-juncker/push_swap/README.md

 this repo use the Turk algorithm (https://medium.com/@ayogun/push-swap-c1f5d2d41e97)

 ## Allowed operations
-- `swap stack: Swap the first 2 elements at the top of stack a.
+- `swap stack` Swap the first 2 elements at the top of stack a.
-Do nothing if there is only one or no elements.`
+Do nothing if there is only one or no elements.
-- `push stack: Take the first element at the top of b and put it at the top of a.
+- `push stack` Take the first element at the top of b and put it at the top of a.
-Do nothing if b is empty.`
+Do nothing if b is empty.
-- `rotate stack: Shift up all elements of stack b by 1.
+- `rotate stack` Shift up all elements of stack b by 1.
-The first element becomes the last one.`
+The first element becomes the last one.

 ## Compile it yourself
 first clone the repo